-Even if you are convicted of one of the lesser Levels and required to register on the new non-public SORA list, your conviction can be accessed by anyone with a computer willing to pay $10 bucks for a criminal history report.
+Even if you are convicted of one of the lesser sex offense levels and required to register on the new non-public SORA list, your conviction can be accessed by anyone with a computer willing to pay $10 bucks for a criminal history report.
 A sex crime conviction will determine where you work, live, the apartment or house you can rent, your friends, and even who you date.
 A prospective love interest may decide you are undesirable after they do a $10 Internet background check and find your conviction — irregardless of whether it requires registration with the public or non-public SORA list.

 Statutory Rape in Michigan, a/k/a 'Romeo and Juliet'